shmugoh/TweetFromX/README.md

 #### Q: Twitter API v2 is gonna be a thing, and Twitter4J uses v1.1, what will happen?
 Yeah, no worries.
 Twitter is apparently planning to make their own library for some programming languages (like Java) with support for Twitter API v2 so no worries.
 Either I'll use that (and rewrite the twtAPI.java file) or still use Twitter4J if they update their library to support v2.

-#### Q: Android app support since it's on Java?
-Of course!
-I'm working on one right now and soon I'll link it once I finish it.

 ## Credits